In this article

 Want to check how much you could borrow on the new combined balance?
 Use our affordability calculator to get an indicative figure in under a minute.

-The porting deadline column shows how long you have between paying off your existing mortgage (usually when your sale completes) and completing on the new purchase.
-Miss the window and you lose the port — your old rate goes, and any ERC becomes payable.
+| Porting deadline | Around 90 days up to 6 months; some allow longer for new builds | This is how long you have between paying off the old mortgage and completing on the new one.
+Miss it and the port is lost — your old rate goes and any ERC becomes payable. |

 The saving — a worked example